WATSON PARK ICE SKATING RINK IS CURRENTLY CLOSED (AS OF 1/9/2023)

 • Blue Flag - E.Coli levels below 88: Water Quality Acceptable for Swimming

 • Yellow Flag - E.Coli levels between 88 to 126: Water Quality Advisory = Swimming not advised for children, elderly or those with weakened immune systems.
-Do not ingest water and show after going into the water.
+Do not ingest water and shower after going into the water.

 • Red Flag - E.Coli levels between 126 - 406: Water Quality Advisory in effect.
 Swimming not recommended due to risk of increased illness.
 Do not ingest water, shower after swimming, wash hands before eating.
 Children, elderly or those with weakened immune systems are especially vulnerable.